garrettgman/connect-cloud-great-tables-course/.github/steps/X-finish.md

 - Added a requirements.txt
 - Published the Quarto doc to Posit Connect Cloud

+## Share and Maintain your table

 Now that your table is on Posit Connect Cloud, you can

-1. Share the table.
-Click the Share icon to copy the URL associated with the table.
+1. **Share the table.** Click the Share icon to copy the URL associated with the table.
 Anyone can visit your table at this URL.

    <img src="/images/share.png" width=600>

-3. Republish the table whenever you like.
+3. **Republish the table**.
 To do so, click the republish button in the sidebar.

    <img src="/images/republish.png" width=600>

-   Republishing the app will scoop up any changes you've made on GitHub.
+   Republishing will scoop up any changes you've made on GitHub.
 Posit Connect Cloud will eventually scoop up these changes on its own, but republishing the app makes it happen immediately.

-4. You can these features and more associated with your app on your Posit Connect home page.
+4. You can find these features and more next to your app on your Posit Connect home page.

    <img src="/images/portfolio.png" width=600>